Ancient warfare: Weapons

 Armor in India can be found dating back to 500 BC and Vedic literature; there are several different types: leather and fabric, scale, brigandine, lamellar, mail, plate, and a combination of mail and plate.
-In Arms and Armour: Traditional Weapons of India it is read that the wrastrana, a breastplate, has been in use since prehistoric times though the most popular is the char-aina meaning four mirrors is a coat of mail overlaid with four elaborately designed plates.
+In Arms and Armour: Traditional Weapons of India it is said that the wrastrana, a breastplate, had been in use since prehistoric times, though the most popular is the char-aina meaning four mirrors is a coat of mail overlaid with four elaborately designed plates.
 The helmets consisted of a sliding nose guard with a piece of chainmail hanging from it designed to protect the neck and shoulders.
 Armor was not just limited to human soldiers but extended to their horses and elephants as well.
 The horse armor was made up of mail and plates or lamellae which covered the neck, chest, and hindquarters underneath which was some form of padding to keep it in place while a faceplate protected the animal's face.
 The elephants, used as a battering ram or to break and trample enemy lines, were also donned in armor for battle.
 The elephant's head was covered by a steel mask and covered half of the trunk while the throat and sides were protected by lamellae armor while the tusks were tipped with sharp metal.